MudassirA1995/Spam-filter-for-Quora-questions/README.md

 - **prediction_prob**: The probability assigned by the model for the question being spam.

 This file can be used for post-analysis, manual validation, or building a dashboard to visualize model predictions.

 ---

-## 🧾 Submission Instructions

-Please upload the code and README to a GitHub repository and send the repository link to: `lalit.sachan@edvancer.in`.

----